 From humble beginnings, our founder H.T.
 Hayashi became a self-made entrepreneur who believed in everyone’s ability to rise above their circumstances and change their lives for the better.
 Hayashi, the son of immigrant plantation workers, was deeply committed to serving his community as a husband, father, businessman and community leader.
 His core values of compassion, humility and integrity are still passed down from generation to generation.

 Today, we continue to honor our founder’s legacy by giving back to our community.
 Established to benefit all of Hawaii, H.T.
 Hayashi Foundation is primarily supported by the Hayashi family and HTH Asset Management, LLC.
 Together, we identify local nonprofits that can best serve the current needs of our state and are aligned with the values and mission of our organization.
 Our annual selection process involves a review of a number of worthy nonprofits by our management team that is pared down for final selection by the board of directors.

 In recent years, we’ve focused on improving the health and wellness of our kupuna, providing food and shelter for our growing homeless population, and supporting youth education initiatives.

-Below is a list of organizations that we’ve had the privilege of supporting.
+Below is a list of organizations that we’ve had the privilege of supporting over the past year.

 St. Francis Healthcare System of Hawai‘i